T3kton/contractor/docs/ConfigurationValues.rst

 Sources of Configuraion Values
 ------------------------------

-Foundation does not it's self have values, however attributes of the foundation,
+In general the order is blueprint, attributes, config values, and global attributes

 For a Site
   Parents in order from parent to child